mochavbunny/SnakeP2P/README.md

   - [x] drawSnake()
   - [x] drawApple()
   - [x] clear()
+  - [ ] different colour for snake head and apple

 - [ ] Implement Game class
   - [X] drawing the snake and apple with correct coordinates